will-lancer/will-lancer.github.io/README.md

 ideas I'm playing around with for the future are:
   * Advice for undergrad (targeted towards math/physics/CS majors)
   * A physics version of [the Napkin](https://web.evanchen.cc/napkin.html) by Evan Chen
-  * A graduate version of Kevin Zhou's [handouts](https://knzhou.github.io/#teaching).
-    (Maybe; I'm pretty busy, so what's more likely to occur is a list of hard, informational, and interesting problems in graduate level physics, with full solutions by myself.
-I will probably also add useful ideas needed to solve the problems in the list as well, so it'll be some sort of pseudo-handout.
-We'll see what happens).

 ### Contact
 Email: william.lancer@stonybrook.edu